 Top Picks for Students & Small Kitchens

 The ₹2,000 tier isn't about settling — it's about smart buying.
 The right machine at this price handles daily chutney, ginger-garlic paste, and smoothies without burning out.
 The wrong one fails in 6 months.
-The DU Tech Team tells you exactly which is which.
+I tell you exactly which is which.

 The ₹2,000 Reality Check